-Calder Park is not serviced by public transport, so fans either had to drive, and park in a makeshift carpark adjacent to the track, or catch special charter busses from the city.
+Calder Park is not serviced by public transport, so fans either had to drive, and park in a makeshift carpark adjacent to the track, or catch a special shuttle bus from the city.

 What the majority of fans hadn't realised, as they made their way to the gig, was that the organisers had stipulated a list of items that could not be brought into the show.

-These included standard items like alcohol, but also; food, drink, umbrellas, and sunscreen.
-Burly security teams manned the entrance and ordered patrons to hand over their provisions.
+This included not only alcohol, but food, drink, umbrellas, and even sunscreen.
+Burly security guards manned the entrance and ordered patrons to hand over their provisions.

 Even bottles of water were confiscated.
-People were told they could not bring anything in, and would have to buy replacement food, drink and sunscreen from vendors inside the event.
+People were told they would have to buy replacement food and drink from vendors inside the event.

-But having queued for as long as five hours to get into the venue, the punters then faced queues averaging an hour and a half to get a sandwich or a beer.
-And sky-high prices, as much as $5 for a small bottle of water, when they did get served.
+Having queued for as long as five hours to get into the venue, attendees then faced more lengthy lines to buy a sandwich or a beer.
+Prices were high; $5 was charged for a small bottle of water, highly in demand in the hot weather.

-Some people who had brought their own supplies had not bought enough money to afford replacements at these prices.
+Some people who had brought their own supplies had not bought enough money to afford replacements.

 People who tried to smuggle water in were caught by security, and had their bottles punctured with a screwdriver.
 Desperate people even tried to scrounge water from the toilets, prompting a repeated announcement over the PA that the toilet water was toxic, and not fit for human consumption.

-The bathroom facilities themselves quickly descended into unhygienic chaos.
+The bathroom facilities themselves descended into unhygienic chaos.

 There were simply not enough loos for such a large crowd, and the queues were so long that organisers hastily arranged ‘emergency toilets’ as a backup.
-But these consisted of nothing more than a cloth screen around a patch of open ground, where desperate people could take their chances.
+These consisted of nothing more than a cloth screen around a patch of open ground, where desperate people could take their chances.

-The ladies’ version of this, later described as a 'urine saturated swamp' in an official complaint, defies imagining.
+The emergency toilets were later described as a 'urine saturated swamp' in an official complaint.

-But, perhaps most seriously, the organisers had taken no precautions regarding the hot weather.
+But most seriously, the organisers had taken no precautions regarding the weather.

-Calder Park Raceway is on an arid, treeless plain and no shading had been set up to provide any respite from the sun.
-Having had their sunscreen confiscated, fans were now directed to a single sunscreen booth and another long queue to get a squirt out of a communal drum.
+Calder Park Raceway stands on an arid, treeless plain, and no shading had been set up to provide any respite from the sun.
+Having had their sunscreen confiscated, fans were now directed to a single booth and another long queue to get a squirt out of a communal drum.

 The combination of hot weather, lack of shade and restricted access to water had dire consequences.
 Nearly two thousand people were treated for sunstroke and a number ended up in hospital.